Pressure Sensors in Medical Applications

 - on the tubes of the gases leading to an external humidifier, and

 - on the expiratory path (from the patient when breathing into the ventilator).

 Pressure Sensor Series Recommendation

-At HYB company we have experienced the biggest market success with our HYB 3000 series, HYB 4000 series, and HYB 8000 series of pressure sensors.
-These, state-of-the-art piezoresistive temperature-compensated MEMS pressure sensors can deliver analog, digital or combined output signal.
+At HYB company we have experienced the biggest market success with our HYB 3000series, HYB 4000 series, and HYB 8000 series of pressure sensors.
+Our niche position on the market of pressure sensors is based on vast knowledge and experience gained through almost half a century of pressure sensors production (the company was founded back in 1972) and the flexibility of a relatively small company, capable of quick adaptation to specific customer’s requirements.
 Our pressure sensors are also capable of air temperature adaptation, which enables higher patient comfort.

 Features of Pressure Sensors Series